dbrgmnn/torus/README.md

 ## ASCII Torus

 ### Description
-ASCII Torus is a simple console application that renders a rotating 3D torus (donut shape) using ASCII characters.
+ASCII Torus is a simple Python console application that renders a rotating 3D torus (donut shape) using ASCII characters.
 It demonstrates basic 3D graphics concepts and animation within a text-based interface.

 ### Features
 - Real-time rotation of a 3D torus